 With that said, you are prohibited to use any kinds of internet proxies such as VPN, VPS, or any other methods that hide or change your IP address.

-The next condition is that they withhold an absolute right to either reject your request for the bonus or cancel that at any time and at their own discretion without giving you the reason and based on the rules.
+The next condition is that they withhold an absolute right to either reject your request for the no deposit bonus or cancel that at any time and at their own discretion without giving you the reason and based on the rules.

 They probably wouldn’t do that if you follow their rules because first, they don’t want to lose good clients and second, they don’t want to see massive defamatory reviews throughout the internet.

-The mentioned rules are in common between all the brokers offering no deposit bonus but there are some conditions that vary from broker to broker.
+The mentioned rules are in common between all the forex brokers offering no deposit bonus but there are some conditions that vary from broker to broker.

-That’s why I’ve made this comparison table and concise review of no deposit bonuses for different brokers so you can have a better understanding of the bonuses in general and their different terms and conditions in particular.
+That’s why I’ve made this comparison table and concise review of forex no deposit bonuses for different brokers so you can have a better understanding of the bonuses in general and their different terms and conditions in particular.

 You can also see more in-depth reviews specifically for the no deposit bonus of the brokers by clicking on the see review button in the list.